Can I just come and cuddle cats?

 I am allergic to cats; can I still volunteer?

 This depends on the severity of your allergy.
 We have staff who are allergic to cats (including our Centre Manager!) as they are able to manage their reactions.
 If you are highly allergic the Centre is probably not the best location for you, but there are lots of other ways you can get involved.
-See our Creative Assistant role and Donate page.
+See our Creative Assistant & Op Shop roles and Donate page.

 Can I do Work Experience or Prac at Ten Lives?

-Yes!
-We offer work experience to a limited number of high school students, which is organised by the school.
-We also provide pracs for students studying Animal Studies.
-This is arranged by the educational institution.
+We offer work experience to a limited number of students and pracs for students studying Animal Studies, which are arranged through the student’s educational institution.